birderboone/birderboone.github.io/kesrp.md

 ---
 layout: page
-title: Kauai Endangered Seabird Recovery Project
+title: Kauai Endangered Seabird Recovery Project (KESRP)
 permalink: /kesrp/
 ---

-This is will be filled with my projects and links related to eBird
+This is will be filled with products I made while a Database manager and analyst at KESRP

 # Download codes
 words